considrew/mungbeans/below-the-line/content/deep-dives/uranium-supercycle-utility-squeeze.md

 The contracting numbers tell the story of a market in denial.
 In 2025, utilities placed 116 million pounds under long-term contracts [^14].
 The theoretical replacement rate — what you need to contract annually just to maintain coverage — is ~150 million pounds [^14].
 They fell short by 34 million pounds.
 In a single year.
 They've been falling short for 13 years running.
 The cumulative hole is now 3.1 billion pounds deep.

 This isn't a market where utilities can casually sign new contracts at reasonable prices.
-This is a market where everyone needs the same uranium, the supply is constrained, the government is competing with you, China has already locked up 12 years of reserves while you're running on 30 months, and the biggest single source of enriched uranium (Russia) just got banned.
+This is a market where everyone needs the same uranium, the supply is constrained, the government is competing with you, China has locked up 12 years of reserves while you're running on 2.2 years, and the biggest single source of enriched uranium (Russia) just got banned.

 ---